treeform/nimtemplate/README.md

 This template includes:
 * MIT licence
-* src direcotry and privte.nim
+* src direcotry and a private common.nim
 * test direcotry
 * github actions to run the tests on github